 The pedal has a single input jack which can be set to mono or stereo (unbalanced TRS).
 It has true stereo outputs (left and right channels) though a mono out can be achieved by only plugging into the left output.

-Another 1/4-inch “expression” jack gives users 4 different options for additional control: expression pedal, external switch, 4-button preset switch, and MIDI (which can potentially take case of the the previous 3 controls and more).
+Another 1/4-inch “expression” jack gives users 4 different options for additional control: expression pedal, external switch, 4-button preset switch, and MIDI (which can potentially take care of the previous 3 controls and more).

 The Mercury7 has 16 internal preset locations, 4 of which are accessible via a compatible 4-button footswitch.
 All 16 presets are accessible by MIDI Program Change messages.
 Presets are user-defined.